What Efficiency Means in v0.48.3

 Workflow Fit Table

-/silver composes from the available Silver Bullet, GSD, and plugin workflows instead of forcing every request through one fixed pipeline.
+/silver composes from lifecycle workflows and optional extension plugins instead of forcing every request through one fixed pipeline.

 | Work Type | Likely Route | Efficiency Gain |